 Exchange Variation: White’s decision to exchange 3.exd5 exd5 is to avoid possible closed structure and to make the position simpler for other chess strategy.

-If you’d like to practice these techniques, download a free trial of Championship Chess: The King of Computer Chess Games.
+If you’d like to practice these techniques, download a free trial of Championship Chess.
 If you would like to learn how to play chess better, the full version of Championship Chess contains DreamCoach(tm).
 DreamCoach is like a private tutor which will not only teach you what to play, but why.

-If you’d like to learn more about How to Play Chess, check out these other articles:
+If you’d like to learn more chess tips, click here: How to Play Chess.